UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

-Let’s see what happens to our decision boundary when we change for different tree heights.
+Let’s see what happens to our decision boundaries when we change for a maximum tree depth of 2.

-In the following model, this decision boundaries are created by asking two questions.
+In the following model, the decision boundaries are created by asking two questions and we can see 2 splits now.

+Our score here has increased from 71.4% to 81%.

 ---